 Human-AI interfaces to come

 Three years of on-and-off work on Multiverse has made it clear that many Human-AI interfaces are left to make.
 One might argue that this is an obvious statement.
+The development made to LLMs during the slow process of writing this eassy in fall of 2022 alone warrant many more chapters.
 However, like many obvious things, this realization possesses surprising depth.
 We suddenly find ourselves in a situation that requires interfaces for applied ethics and a co-existence that reaches beyond the screen.

 Linus Lee (2022) has begun charting a course towards AI interfaces that go beyond remixes of the prompt, a space Multiverse arguably occupies.
 The evolutionary path of Human-Computer interfaces from textual to graphical representation is evident in hindsight, channeling a rich history of human knowledge expression.
 However, simply reenacting this process with AI is sure to fail.
 Prompt-based interfaces are a powerful modality, yet, they operate on a level of uncertainty prohibiting deep understanding and mastery.
 Currently-existing AI is by all accounts a weak approximation of AGI, yet it is already at such complexity that its inner work resists comprehensible representation.